opencollective/opencollective-frontend/components/static-pages/widgets.md

     <script src="https://opencollective.com/:collectiveSlug/:verb/button.js" color="[white|blue]"></script>

-Just replace `:collectiveSlug` with the slug of your collective (e.g. webpack for https://opencollective.com/webpack).
+Just replace `:collectiveSlug` with the slug of your collective (e.g., webpack for https://opencollective.com/webpack).
 The verb can either be "donate" or "contribute".
 Example: